Artificial Intelligence / Machine Learning (AI/ML)

 Sarcopenia is the accelerated loss of skeletal muscle mass, and function observed in most members of the elderly population, and is a significant contributor to falls, frailty and loss in functional mobility, disabilities related to sarcopenia are a burgeoning cost to the US healthcare system.
 Additionally, the progression of sarcopenia correlates with reductions in neuromuscular junctions (NMJs), and the number and function of resident stem cells of skeletal muscle (satellite cells, SCs), which are also critically involved in the repair of injured muscle.
 To further understand the role of satellite cells in sarcopenia, NMJ, and skeletal muscle repair, the CMSR has research programs that utilize targeted mouse genetics and injury models to determine how molecules of interest affect satellite cell fate, and skeletal muscle regenerative outcomes.
-We hope insights gained from these studies can be exploited to attenuate the exacerbation of comorbidities, and onset of disability associated with sarcopenia.
+Other work includes understanding the biological mechanisms of cancer-related skeletal muscle wasting, and musculoskeletal injury prevention and performance enhancement.

-Program Faculty: Joe Chakkalakal, John Elfar, Robert Dirksen, Richard Moxley, Charles Thornton
+Program Faculty: Joe Chakkalakal, Calvin Cole, John Elfar, Robert Dirksen, Richard Moxley, Charles Thornton

 Our Musculoskeletal Development program is focused on identifying the mechanisms that underlie multiple aspects of axial and appendicular skeletal and skeletal muscle development including: patterning events, chondrogenesis, myogenesis, endochondral and intramembranous bone development, and joint formation.
 Developmental studies using genetic mouse models and primary cell culture techniques have identified multiple signaling molecules and transcription factors that are not only critical for normal musculoskeletal development, but are also implicated in congenital pediatric musculoskeletal disorders and adult musculoskeletal diseases.

 Program Faculty: Joe Chakkalakal, Jennifer Jonason, Catherine K. Kuo, James Sanders, Michael Zuscik